cmkushnir/NMSPakViewer/README.md

 On startup:
 - Loads the paths of all game and mod .pak files.
-- For each .pak file extract the manifest and build an in-memory file tree.
+- For each .pak file extract the manifest and build an in-memory entry tree.
-- Merge all game .pak file trees.
+- Merge all game .pak entry trees.

 For Steam versions of the game the app should find the game folder automatically.
 For other cases the user is prompted to select the game folder.